JoelNiklaus/LawInstruct/README.md

 1. Take the raw data and upload it to the huggingface hub (in a private repo if the data is not permissively licensed)
 2. Add a class to the folder `instruction_datasets` that inherits from `AbstractDataset` and implements the abstract method `get_data`.
 The `get_data` method should yield datapoints with the following fields:
+    - "instruction_language": the language of the instruction
     - "prompt_language": the language of the prompt
     - "answer_language": the language of the answer
+    - "instruction": the instruction telling the model what to do
-    - "text": the prompt combined with the answer
+    - "prompt": the prompt input to the model
+    - "answer": the answer providing the solution
     - "task_type": the type of task (e.g. "summarization")
     - "jurisdiction": the jurisdiction of the example (e.g. "US")
     - "subset": the subset of the dataset (e.g. "swiss_judgment_prediction" for "lextreme")